-Euro 2020 is creeping ever closer and Czech Republic head into the tournament looking to make a name for themselves.
+The Euro 2020 group stage is over and Czech Republic are looking to make a name for themselves.

 Well, re-make a name is perhaps better.
 After gaining independence in the mid-90s, Czech Republic made it all the way to the final of Euro 96 before losing to Germany with a star-studded squad featuring Pavel Nedved, Patrik Berger and Karel Poborsky.
 Then, in Euro 2004, having added the likes of Petr Cech, Jan Koller, Milan Baros and Tomas Rosicky they were beaten semi-finalists.

-They’ve never got that close to a trophy again but will be hoping to make a great run at things in 2020 and at least get out of their group, something they failed to do in Euro 2016 when they exited the tournament without a win.
+They’ve never got that close to a trophy again but will be hoping to make a great run at things in 2020, having at least got out of their group, something they failed to do in Euro 2016 when they exited the tournament without a win.

 The best players Czech Republic are bringing to Euro 2020: